 It is a fundamental policy of the Group to conduct its business with honesty, integrity and in accordance with the highest legal and ethical standards.
-The Corporate Code of Conduct and Ethics Policy governs the conduct of all employees.
+The Code of Ethics governs the conduct of all employees.
 RCL FOODS' induction programme educates new employees on the ethics, values and business culture of the Group.
-It is a requirement that all employees sign an acknowledgement that they have read and understood the contents of the policy and that contravention of the basic standards contained therein may result in disciplinary action, including dismissal.
-The Corporate Code of Conduct and Ethics Policy is available to all employees on the Group's intranet.
+It is a requirement that all employees sign an acknowledgement that they have read and understood the contents of the policy, and that contravention of the basic standards contained therein may result in disciplinary action, including dismissal.
+The Code of Ethics is available to all employees on the Group's intranet.
+A key area of focus for the year included roll-out of the new Purpose, "We Grow What Matters" for the Value-Added Businesses.
+The new purpose coupled with an enhanced, concise and robust set of 7 values in action seek to guide employees in decision-making and performance on a consistent basis.
+There has been ongoing ethics compliance training rolled out across the Group via an e-learning solution during the reporting period.

-Refer to King IV application register: Principle 2 for more detail on the Group's governance of ethics, available on our website at www.rclfoods.com/financial-results-and-
+Refer to King IV application register: Principle 2 for more detail on the Group's governance of ethics, available on our website at